 3.3.2.
 On the Format Shape pane, choose the Shape Options tab, on the Fill & Line group:

-- in the Line group, select No fill:
+- In the Line group, select No line:

 After all these changes, the shapes will look like: